 This course explores Canadian law, with a focus on legal issues that are relevant to the lives of people in Canada.
 Students will gain an understanding of laws relating to rights and freedoms in Canada; our legal system; and family, contract, employment, tort, and criminal law.
-Students will develop legal reasoning skills and will apply the concepts of legal thinking and the legal studies inquiry process when investigating a range of legal issues and formulating and communicating informed opinions about them.
-Prerequisite: CHC2P1 or 2D1
+Students will develop legal reasoning skills and will apply the concepts of legal thinking and the legal studies inquiry process when investigating a range of legal

-Canadian and International Law Grade 12
+Canadian and International Law Grade 12 - eLearning (Superior)